dankuck/dankuck.github.io/_posts/2017-03-31-command-only-language.md

 In all of the normal English versions, there is an implication about what you should do with the information.
 Command-only English makes that implication explicit.

 Command-only English is a stripped down version of normal English.
 And so it's simpler than normal English.
-Imagine if instead of saying "How are you?" to your coworkers every morning, you would instead say "Hey you, acknowledge my presense."
+Imagine if instead of saying "How are you?" to your coworkers every morning, you would instead say "Hey you, acknowledge my presence."
 It loses some of the charm, but it removes the ambiguity over whether you actually want to know their state.

 <div class="illustration">
     <img src="/assets/tea-556777_960_720.jpg" />